dmlc/xgboost/doc/python/python_intro.rst

     w = np.random.rand(5, 1)
     dtrain = xgb.DMatrix(data, label=label, missing=-999.0, weight=w)

+When performing ranking tasks, the number of weights should be equal to number of groups.

 Setting Parameters
 ------------------
 XGBoost can use either a list of pairs or a dictionary to set :doc:`parameters </parameter>`.
 For instance: